-With the announcement of the bank's 2022 results on 13 February 2023, BAWAG brought forward its 2025 earnings targets to 2023.
-Hence, management now expects to generate net interest income of above €1.2 billion in 2023 compared to €1.0 billion in 2022, while core revenues, which include net fee and commission income, are expected to grow by more than 12% year-on-year.
-The substantially improved topline outlook reflects the uplift from higher interest rates, which provides a relatively imminent boost to revenues since BAWAG's loan book - similar to other Austrian banks - is mostly comprised of floating rate exposures, which will result in faster margin expansion than for banks that extend lending predominantly on an unhedged fixed-rate basis.
-Furthermore, the bank guides for a cost increase of only about 2% despite inflationary pressures and for underlying risk costs of 20-25 basis points (19 basis points in 2022).
+Exhibit 7 BAWAG's pre-tax profit recovered from the pandemic-related dip in 2020 expansion than for banks that extend lending predominantly on an unhedged fixed-rate basis.12 Furthermore, the bank guides for a cost increase of only about 2% despite inflationary pressures and for underlying risk costs of 20-25 basis points (19 basis points in 2022).
 As a result, management expects that reported profits before tax will exceed €825 million, which compares to €681 million generated in 2022, excluding the City of Linz write-down.
 The higher pretax profit guidance does not assume that BAWAG will release any management overlays, which were increased by €39 million to €100 million in 2022, and thus represent about one year of normalised loan loss provisions, mitigating the downside risks from the deteriorated credit environment to a large extent.